Retail EDI Glossary

 A metric that looks at the difference between the cost of an item and the selling price.

-A reduction taken to the retail price by the retailer or to the product cost by the supplier.
+A reduction of the retail price by the retailer, or of the product cost by the supplier.

 The difference between the cost of an item and the selling price.